Grow Fatsia Japonica, Japanese Aralia

 Roots: Roots usually present no problems.

 Winter interest: As an evergreen, they pose no special winter issues.
-However, they do provide important food for wild birds in the area.
+However, they do provide essential food for wild birds in the area.

-Outstanding: This plant displays outstanding ornamental features, whether planted outside or as a houseplant.
+Outstanding: This plant displays distinctive ornamental features, whether planted outside or as a houseplant.

 Invasive potential: Although not native to North America, no known invasive tendencies exist for Fatsia japonica.

 Pest resistance: They offer high pest resistance.
-In fact, pests seem to avoid them.
+Pests seem to avoid them.

 Use and Management

-Although tough and leathery in appearance, the leaves of Japanese Fatsia cannot tolerate sunny locations.
-It can tolerate some filtered light.
-However, too much sun can burn the leaves and prolonged exposure will eventually kill the plant.
-As stems become tall and lanky, prune back to increase growth and leaf production on the bottom of the plant.
+Although challenging and leathery in appearance, the leaves of Japanese Fatsia cannot tolerate sunny locations.
+It can take some filtered light.
+However, too much sun can burn the leaves; prolonged exposure will eventually kill the plant.
+As stems become tall and slim, prune back to increase growth and leaf production on the bottom of the plant.
 Fatsia will grow in any soil that doesn’t become soggy.
-As such, it also makes a nice house plant in a brightly lit area.
+As such, it also makes an excellent house plant in a brightly lit area.

-Propagation of Fatsia, particularly propagate Fatsia japonica, is from cuttings which root easily, or by seed.
-But, remember to keep them cool during propagation and when growing.
+The propagation of Fatsia, mainly from Fatsia japonica, is from cuttings that root easily or by seed.
+But remember to keep them cool during propagation and when growing.

 Pests and Diseases